Urban studies: History

 The study of cities has changed dramatically from the 1800s over time, with new frames of analysis being applied to the development of urban areas.
 The first college programs were created to observe how cities were developed based on anthropological research of ghetto communities.
-In the mid-1900s, urban study programs expanded beyond just looking at the current and historical impacts of city design and began studying how those designs impacted the future interactions of people and how to improve city development through architecture, open spaces, the interactions of people, and different types of capital that forms a community.
+In the mid-1900s, urban study programs expanded beyond just looking at the current and historical impacts of city design and began studying how those designs impacted the future interactions of people and how to improve city development through architecture, open spaces, the interactions of people, and different types of capital that form a community.

 Urban history plays an important role in this field of study because it reveals how cities have developed previously.
 History plays a large role in determining how cities will change in the future.
 Such areas change continuously as part of larger processes and create new histories that researchers study on both large-scale and individual levels.

 Overall, three different themes have influenced how researchers have and will continue to study urban areas: